james-burke-dev/james-burke-dev/README.md

     - Certificate of Data Analytics: Machine Learning

-I'm currently reworking my portfolio and have removed any repos I had pre June 2024.
+I'm currently reworking my portfolio and have removed any repos I had pre May 2024.